nicolaroberts/nicolaroberts.github.io/_posts/2016-01-01-r-packages-part-3.md

 ---
 layout: post
 title: "R packages part 3: full tilt"
-description: "topics"
+description: "S4 classes, compiled code, and automated checking with Travis CI"
 tags: [R, R package]
-modified: 2015-08-17
+modified: 2015-08-19
 published: false
 ---

-In part 3: compiled code, TRAVIS checking and BiocChecking, S4 classes, release on CRAN or Bioconductor, package at different stages.
+In part 3: S4 classes and methods, compiled code, and automated checking with Travis CI.

 See [part 1]({{ site.url }}/r-packages-part-1) for R package set up, directory structure, the DESCRIPTION file, writing R code for packages, using roxygen2 to write documentation and define the package namespace, and a simple build protocol.